wiltbemj/CGS-Tools/README.md

 ```

 # Globus for MAGE data access
 Simulation data can get quite large and that is certainly the case with the MAGE model components.
-We are using Globus to sharing access to simulation results.
+We are using Globus for sharing access to simulation results.
 You will need to sign up for a free account at [Globus.org](https://www.globus.org).

 Once you login into the website you can use the file manager to search for the "GAMERA Parallel Test" collection and download the files to your local machine for data processing.
 The files can also be accessed by [clicking here](https://app.globus.org/file-manager?origin_id=2c3a2a06-19e4-41d0-ba3c-77a59e501a67&path=%2F)